DylanHabs/DylanHabs.github.io/server.md

 ## Movement Manager
 ### Client-Side:
 The client is responsible for sending a new input every tick.
 These input packets are sent unreliably to reduce latency, since unreliable messages are faster and more efficient for high-frequency data.
-Since the client only send inputs to the server it makes it lot hard to cheat.
+Since the client only sends inputs to the server it makes it a lot harder to cheat.
 This is what makes it an authoritative server.
-The client has no control over it's final state since it only send inputs.
+The client has no control over it's final state.

 Each input is tagged with a unique ID to ensure correct ordering.
 The client expects to eventually receive a matching state ID from the server that corresponds to the inputs it sent.
 However, since the network is unreliable and packets may be lost, the client doesn’t just send the input from the current tick.
 Instead, the MovementManager resends all unacknowledged inputs until they are confirmed by the server: